 Each of the band members needed their own accessories and outfit modifications for authenticity.
 For instance, Nails and Josh play very distinct instruments.
 While I did not aspire to reproduce every single tattoo and nuance of their appearances, they had to be easily recognizable.

-Adding personalization to the figures
+Adding some personalization to the figures

-Nails usually plays a white Eastwood bass guitar, which is modeled after the vintage Univox Hi-Flyer.
+Nails usually plays a white Eastwood bass guitar, modeled after the vintage Univox Hi-Flyer.
 Since this is not as widely played as popular models like the Fender Jazz Bass or the Ernie Ball Stingray, I could not find any vector images for it online.
 I started with a photograph of the instrument, and drew up a simple approximation of it using Adobe Illustrator.

 In addition to her bass, I added details of Nails’ personal style.
 This included adding the brown lowlights to her hair, as well as her lip and nose piercings.
 Her red star tattoos line her left eyebrow.
 Considering that Funko Pop vinyl figures do not include mouths, I find it funny that her non-existent lip is pierced.

-Funko Pop poster design – “Dawn” variant
+Funko Pop poster design "Dawn" variant

 Since Josh is the biggest Funko Pop enthusiast in the Lexington music scene, getting his figure mods perfect was the most important of the three.
 Josh often plays a very rare orange Fender Cyclone II onstage.
 While I was able to find a simple outline of the model, I needed to edit it and add several details in order to make it authentic.
 From the correct shade of orange to the Fender logo, I had to make it just right.